hansvertriest/pageScroller/README.md

 	]
 })
 ```
+Ommiting the 'to' property will apply the transition when scrolling up and down from the page specified in 'from'.

 * When you want to scroll to a specific page, like a menu or a to top button, do as follows:
 ```javascript